kungfuai/backend-interview/README.md

 It does not need to be complicated, clever, or expensive.
 Just show us your logical flows, and we'll discuss your code and architecture during the rest of the interview.

+## Submission Steps
+1. Fork the repo
+2. Perform work on your own repo through said fork.
+3. When the code is ready, and the cloud infrastructure is up, then send your public fork link to Ryman!

 Thank you, and good luck!